 Thursday, 18 October 2012

-The origins of Seed Cake go back well before Grandma’s baking to the 16th century and it is said to have been made to celebrate the end of the sowing of spring wheat as well as harvest time in the autumn.
+The origins of Seed Cake go back well before Grandma’s baking to the 16th century and it is said it was baked to celebrate the end of the sowing of spring wheat as well as harvest time in the autumn.
 Whatever the season, it fits the bill perfectly.
-Try it with a glass of Madeira or sherry or good old Yorkshire Tea!
+Try it with a glass of Madeira or sherry or Yorkshire Tea!

 4 oz /100g butter

 4 oz /100g sugar

 6 oz /150g Self Raising flour or

 6 oz/150g plain flour with 1 tsp baking powder

 50g ground almonds

 Beat the butter and sugar to a cream.
 Stir in the caraway seeds.
 Beat the eggs and fold into the creamed mixture.
 Sift the flour (with the baking powder if used) and stir in the mixture with the ground almonds.
 Add the milk.
 Mix all together.
 Place in a loaf tin or a small round cake tin lined with greaseproof paper.
 Bake in a warm oven for about 1 hour.
 (325F, Mark 3, 170 C)